testcookbook/testcookbook.github.io/book/glossary/glossary.markdown

 : A webdriver framework that allows simple commands to be sent to the browser.

+<a name="string">String</a>
+: A string is a programming data type that is a collection of characters.

 TDD
 : see Test Driven Development